Skip to content

 Observation models

 How a hidden state produces a sensor reading.
 FixedSensor is a constant linear sensor; CallableSensor lets the observation noise R(x) vary with the state — the reason an agent has anything to gain from seeking information.
+Under a fixed sensor the epistemic term is identical for every policy [^koudahl2021epistemics]; a state-dependent R(x) is the minimal departure that makes it move with the action again [^corva2026statedependent].
 Both satisfy the ObservationModel protocol.

 ObservationModel